rjhartman/ACF-Menu-Select/readme.txt

 4. When using in the front end, be sure to get the menu object, the field will simply return the menu identifier string.

 == Changelog ==

+= 1.1.0 =
+* Fixed default value bug where the default value could not be changed.

+= 1.0.1 =
+* Added default value functionality

 = 1.0.0 =
 * Initial Release.